thomasebsmith/advent-of-code/README.md

 Solutions are available for 2022 and 2023.

-Solutoins are written in Rust and are generally left as-is from the day they were solved, aside from usually-minor code cleanup.
+Solutions are written in Rust and are generally left as-is from the day they were solved, aside from usually-minor code cleanup.

 ## Copyright